ZVV2/Crabsy/documentation/project_log.md

 ### Issues and solution ideas for next design

-#### Battery & Voltage supply

-The first major issue was the insufficient supply with power provided by the buck converters.
+- The first major issue was the insufficient supply with power provided by the buck converters.
+Even with high-power buck converters the motors were unable to archive their promised load torque

-#### Motor strengths
+- Even if less motors are used so they do reach the promised torque, they still prove to be much too weak for the desired strength of the robot
+- The solution is to take medium servos instead of micro servos, as they are able to take 7.4V directly, so they do not require a buck converter in advance!

 ## Second build (2025/06/18)

 In the second build, larger servo motors are used (medium sized ones).
 This requires quite a rework of the legs and their assembly to the baseplate.

+### First tests with second build (12/08/2025)

+The second build proves to be a large success in most areas.
+The motors are supplied with more than enough power and can lift the weight of the robot with ease, some minor issues include:

+- The servo horns should not be glued into the sockets anymore, a more permanent solution has to be found
+  - There are metallic servo flanges available for purchase online, I ordered some of them and will adjust the build to the new horns soon